-- Bonds are back to "crazy" overbought with the Fed buying everything from the banks who are happy to mark-up prices and sell it to them.�
+- As noted previously: "Bonds are back to 'crazy' overbought with the Fed buying everything from the banks who are happy to mark-up prices and sell it to them."

+- We finally got a bit of a pullback this week.

+- TLT is holding support and needs to continue to hold these levels and work off more of the overbought condition. \$\pmu\$2013266080; \$\pmu\$2013266080;

-- As we have been adding equity exposure to portfolios, we needed to increase our "hedge" against equity risk accordingly.� We added a position of TLT for just this reason.�
+- As we have been adding equity exposure to portfolios, we needed to increase our "hedge" against equity risk accordingly.� We will continue to add positions of TLT as a hedge and for capital appreciation�as yields approach zero later this year.�

 - Short-Term Positioning: Neutral

-- Last Week: Added 7.5% position of TLT
+- Last Week: Hold positions

 - This Week: Hold positions

 - Stop-loss is \$150.00

 - Long-Term Positioning: Bullish